GlobalFood/integration_docs/fetch_menu/README.md

 |name          |string|      name of the option|
 |price         |float|       price of the option|
 |default       |boolean|     if this option is the default option inside the group|

+NOTES:
+* The key generated using the  "Fetch Menu" template doesn't grant you access to the Accepted Orders API.
+More details of how to get an order once it was accepted [here](../accepted_orders/README.md).
+* We no longer update the version 1 documentation.
+To make use of newer features please upgrade to Version 2.
+For the deprecated Version 1 documentation, you can go [here](../accepted_orders/version_1/README.md).